ckeditor/ckeditor4-docs/docs/features/mathtype/README.md

 ## Installation

-To install MathType plugin, visit [MathType for CKEditor offical site](https://docs.wiris.com/en/mathtype/mathtype_web/integrations/html/ckeditor) and donwload version appropriate for your server software.
-After downloading the archive, unpack `ckeditor_wiris` directory into `plugins` directory of your CKEditor 4 directory.
-Plugin can be added to the editor using {@linkapi CKEDITOR.config.extraPlugins `extraPlugins` configuration variable}.
+To install the MathType plugin, visit the official site of [MathType for CKEditor](https://docs.wiris.com/en/mathtype/mathtype_web/integrations/html/ckeditor) and download the version appropriate for your server software.
+After downloading the archive, unpack the `ckeditor_wiris` directory into the `plugins` directory of your CKEditor 4 installation.
+The plugin can be added to the WYSIWYG editor using the {@linkapi CKEDITOR.config.extraPlugins `config.extraPlugins`} configuration option.

 Alternatively you can install the npm package: